Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Abstract

 We explore new observationally-constrained sub-resolution models of galactic outflows and investigate their impact on the circumgalactic medium (CGM) in the redshift range $z = 2 - 4$.
 We perform cosmological hydrodynamic simulations, including star formation, chemical enrichment, and four cases of SNe-driven outflows: no wind (NW), an energy-driven constant velocity wind (CW), a radially varying wind (RVWa) where the outflow velocity has a positive correlation with galactocentric distance ($r$), and a RVW with additional dependence on halo mass (RVWb).
 Overall, we find that the outflows expel metal-enriched gas away from galaxies, significantly quench the star formation, reduce the central galactic metallicity and enrich the CGM.
 At $z = 2$, the radial profiles of gas properties around galaxy centers are most sensitive to the choice of the wind model for halo masses in the range $(10^{9} - 10^{11}) M_{\odot}$.

-We infer that the RVWb model is similar to the NW case, except that it substantially enriches the CGM: the carbon metallicity ($Z_C$) is $10$ times higher in RVWb than in NW at $r \geq R_{200}$; and the warm gas of $10^4 - 10^5$ K and $\delta < 100$ is enriched at a level $\sim 50$ times higher than in NW.
-Moreover, we find that the impact of models CW and RVWa are similar, with the following notable differences.
-RVWa causes a greater suppression of star formation rate at $z \leq 5$, and has a higher fraction of low-density ($\delta < 10$), warm-hot ($10^4 - 10^6$ K) gas than in CW. $Z_C$ in the CW model increases monotonically with $\delta$ at $\delta \leq 10$, while in RVWa $Z_C$ first decreases and then remains constant over the same density range.
-Outflows in CW produce a higher and earlier enrichment of some IGM phases than RVWa: the warm $10^4 - 10^5$ K, $\delta \sim 10 - 100$ phase is enriched $10$ times more and at $z = 4$ the underdense $\delta \sim 0.1 - 0.8$ warm-hot $10^5 - 10^7$ K gas has already a median $Z_C \sim 0.002 Z_{C, \odot}$ in CW.
-By visual inspection, we note that the RVWa model shows bipolar outflows and galactic disks more pronounced than in all the other wind models.
-We present simple fitting formulae for the $Z_C$ as a function of gas density and of the galactocentric distance, also for the abundance of triply ionized carbon (CIV) as a function of the galactocentric distance.
-We predict observational diagnostics to distinguish between different outflow scenarios: $Z_C$ of the CGM gas at $r \sim (30 - 300) h^{-1}$ kpc comoving, and CIV fraction of the inner gas at $r < (4 - 5) h^{-1}$ kpc comoving.
+We infer that outflows in the RVWb model are least effective, with results similar to the NW case, except that the CGM is enriched more.
+Moreover, we find that the models CW and RVWa are similar, both showing the impact of effective winds, with the following notable differences.
+RVWa causes a greater suppression of star formation rate at $z \leq 5$, and has a higher fraction of low-density ($\delta < 10$), warm-hot ($10^4 - 10^6$ K) gas than in CW.
+Outflows in CW produce a higher and earlier enrichment of some IGM phases than in RVWa.
+By visual inspection, we note that the RVWa model shows galactic disks more pronounced than all the other wind models.
+We predict that some observational diagnostics are more promising to distinguish between different outflow driving mechanisms in galaxies: $Z_C$ of the CGM gas at $r \sim (30 - 300) h^{-1}$ kpc comoving, and CIV fraction of the inner gas at $r < (4 - 5) h^{-1}$ kpc comoving.